 We have already outlined building a solid foundation for your music marketing plan in Part 1 – The Nuts & Bolts, and outlined strategies for a successful music release launch in Part 2.

-Now it is time to kick back and relax for a little while before starting to write material for the next single, album, or EP that you’ll release down the road right?
-Wrong… couldn’t be further from the truth.
+Now it is time to kick back and relax for a little while before starting to write material for the next single, album, or EP that you’ll release down the road, right?
+Wrong.
+It couldn’t be further from the truth.

 Cyber PR Musicians Marketing Plan VENN Diagram part 3